XIII - Recovery

-“I’m not supposed to talk to strangers,” he informed me, asserting the fact that he was a big boy and could handle himself.
+“I’m not supposed to talk to strangers,” he informed me while asserting the fact that he was a big boy and could handle himself.

 “What about?”
 He asked, genuinely interested.

 I knew what I needed to do now.
-Not only did the memory of this day suddenly reappear, but the events that followed did as well, and that’s the important part.
+Not only did the memory of this day suddenly reappear but the events that followed did as well.
+Those were important.
 I was going to give my younger self the FutureQuarter to hold onto, to hide in my ‘special hiding place’ knowing that within a few days my younger self will forget all about it.
 He will forget about it as my family of 1981 is in the process of moving to our new house in Woodbine.
 I know the FutureQuarter will remain hidden.
 I know The Corporation will not find it.
 If they had, this current chase across time would not be happening.

 Besides, if you can’t trust yourself, whom can you trust?